Pontotoc Technology Center logo

 1929

-The Division of Vocational Education was established as part of the State Department of Education.
+Division of Vocational Education established as part of the State Department of Education.

 1932

-The department moved from Oklahoma City to Stillwater.
+The vocational education department moved from Oklahoma City to Stillwater.

 1941

-The state legislature established the position of state director of vocational education, with J.B Perky as the first director.
+State legislature established the position of state director of vocational education (J.B Perky was the first).

 1966